syedharoonalam/buildOpenCVTX2/README.md

 $ sudo make install

 ## Notes
-There may be issues if have both OpenCV4Tegra and a regular OpenCV build installed at the same time.
-Most people do not install OpenCV4Tegra on their machine if using the OpenCV build.
+There may be issues if have both OpenCV provided with Jetson and a regular OpenCV build installed at the same time.

 The Jetson is an aarch64 machine, which means that the OpenCV configuration variable ENABLE_NEON is ignored.
 The compiler includes NEON support for all machines with aarch64 architecture.